opencnr/gamemode/CONTRIBUTING.md

         - `// Player variables`
     - There is a sub-section for NativeHook variables (PawnPlus).
         - `// Hooks`
+- Internal Packages
+    - Internal packages are all packages from the game-mode itself that this package depends on and vice versa.
 - API
     - This part contains code that’ll be used by other packages.
     - All functions and forwards must be documented.